 Moore's Law.
 Her Code Got Humans on the Moon—And Invented Software Itself.
 Margaret Hamilton wasn’t supposed to invent the modern concept of software and land men on the moon.

 It was only produced to order.
 Charles Babbage owned one of these portraits; it inspired him in using perforated cards in his analytical engine.
 It is in the collection of the Science Museum in London, England.
-It is based on earlier inventions by the Frenchmen Basile Bouchon (1725), Jean Baptiste Falcon (1728) and Jacques Vaucanson (1740) A static display of a Jacquard loom is the centrepiece of the Musée des Tissus et des Arts décoratifs in Lyon.
 Computer History.
 John Kopplin © 2002 Just a few years after Pascal, the German Gottfried Wilhelm Leibniz (co-inventor with Newton of calculus) managed to build a four-function (addition, subtraction, multiplication, and division) calculator that he called the stepped reckoner because, instead of gears, it employed fluted drums having ten flutes arranged around their circumference in a stair-step fashion.

 Although the stepped reckoner employed the decimal number system (each drum had 10 flutes), Leibniz was the first to advocate use of the binary number system which is fundamental to the operation of modern computers.
 Leibniz is considered one of the greatest of the philosophers but he died poor and alone.
 Leibniz's Stepped Reckoner (have you ever heard "calculating" referred to as "reckoning"?)
 World’s First Computer Rebuilt, Rebooted After 2,000 Years.